cod1r/tack/README.md

 think about sdl_surface and sdl_texture with how those structures can help with redrawing the screen and having correct pixels; how will sdl_surface and sdl_texture be represented in ocaml - should abstract datatypes start being used, etc

+idk why but for some reason im just realizing that there needs to be a separation between a position in an index and position on the screen